-NOTE: Like any tool, data logging is only as useful if the data was recorded on the drive.
+NOTE: Like any tool, data logging is only as useful as the data that was recorded on the drive.
 Be deliberate when making data logs and turn off all accessories.

 CAUTION: Never watch a laptop or other device that will distract you from safely driving the vehicle.
 Respect all traffic laws and speed limits while data logging.